Welcome

 Snacks

-Parades: Farmington City Parade & Days of '47 (N/A for 2023)
+Parades: Farmington City Parade & Days of '47 (For Everyone)

 -

-Wear summer uniform, short black socks, and marching shoes.
+Wear summer uniform, short black socks, and marching shoes

 -